Brendonovich/prisma-client-rust/docs/10-delete.md

 ## Deleting One Record

-To delete a single record, perform a `find_unique` query and chain `delete` onto it.
+To delete a single record, perform a `delete` query.

 The following example finds a single post and deletes it, returning the deleted post.